liana0555/Java-homework/README.md

 CardGame
 ============

-This is simple card game.
-It is a university homework focused on working in team and writing full-featured game in Java and ~~Java bindings to WebView~~ Swing.
+This is a card game(war of cards).
+It is a university homework assignment focused on teamwork and writing a fully functional game in Java and ~ Java binding to WebView ~ Swing.

-> If you are not our professor, or other student, you wont find anything useful here.
 ## Rules
 - The objective of the game is to win all of the cards.
 - The deck is divided evenly and randomly among the players, giving